pritom169/django-an-introduction/README.md

 - If you want to go crazy with all the other configuration, hop into [Django Model Admin Page] (https://docs.djangoproject.com/en/5.2/ref/contrib/admin/#modeladmin-options)

 - Now if we want to add another order we need to select a payment status and a customer.
 We see the same problem appearing again.
 Thus, we will add `autocomplete_fields = ['customer']` to our OrderAdmin class.
 However, we don't need to add further search field into CustomerAdmin class as we already added the search criteria in customer

+### Adding Data Validation

+If we go to any page where entities (products, orders) has been added, we will see if we click on the save button without populating any field, it will show some proper validation.

+- However we can go even further, when adding product we have to add description field.
+However we can make them optional.
+Inside the Product class, we have to add the following field `description = models.TextField(null=True, blank=True)`. - `null=True` makes it nullable on the database level - `blank=True` makes it nullable on the admin sites.

+- Now we need to save the migrations into a migration file by using `python manage.py makemigrations store`.
+Afterwards, we can migrate using the command `python manage.py migrate`

+Now let's shift our attention to the validators.
+The unit price accepts negative value which should not be the case.

+- We will first go the `models.py` file and import them from `from django.core.validators import MinValueValidator`
+- Inside the `unit_price` we will add `validators=[MinValueValidator(1)`

+We can learn more about validator from [Django Validators](https://docs.djangoproject.com/en/5.2/ref/validators/)